-New Delhi, April 8, 2025 — A fresh weather alert has been issued by the INDIA Meteorological Department (IMD) as much of the country faces an early onset of intense summer heat.
+New Delhi, April 8, 2025 — A fresh weather alert has been issued by the India Meteorological Department (IMD) as much of the country faces an early onset of intense summer heat.
 With temperatures crossing 40°C in several parts of North India, residents are experiencing heatwave-like conditions reminiscent of peak June weather, despite it being early April.

 Heatwave Grips Northern and Western India